All Episodes

 But it depends.

-Oh, we shut down half the state of Florida for a thunderstorm.
+We shut down half the state of Florida for a thunderstorm.

 At any rate.

-Uh and won't be able to get out of here till Friday sometime.
+So they've got to get back up here or I'm stuck and won't be able to get out of here till Friday sometime.

-And it'll all um it'll all work out.
+And it'll all work out.

 Here's Jay in Austin, Texas.

-Welcome to the EIB network, sir.
+Welcome to the EIB Network, sir.

 Hello.

-Hello, greetings from Austin, Texas.
+Greetings from Austin, Texas.

 Thank you, sir.

-In college people are taught what they can do and can't do and what works and what doesn't work or has in the past.
+In college, people are taught what they can do and can't do and what works and what doesn't work or has in the past.

 And it's just no wonder that the people who get things done in a brilliant sort of way haven't been through that kind of training.

-You know, that's uh that's an interesting observation.
+You know, that's an interesting observation.

 It comes from inside the classroom at so-called major institutions of higher learning.